sfc-gh-smalik/SnowGuide/README.md

 # Running the Project
 The components in this project can be run several ways
 1. Locally (for development or debugging)
-2. Snowflake Notebook (except for Slackbot) See [Running in Notebooks](.docs/notebooks.md)
+2. Snowflake Notebook (except for Slackbot) See [Running in Notebooks](./docs/notebooks.md)
-3. Snowflake SPCS Containers See [Running in SPCS](.docs/spcs.md)
+3. Snowflake SPCS Containers See [Running in SPCS](./docs/spcs.md)

-Note: After the first run of the Crawler you need to create the Cortex search service before running the Slackbot.
-This is found in [sql/cortex_search_service.sql](./sql/cortex_search_service.sql).

 # Common Setup

 ## Snowflake
 This project assumes that it will have it's own schema within Snowflake as well as several account-level objects (API integrations, warehouses, etc.) See the script in  [sql/setup.sql](./sql/setup.sql) for details.
 Make changes for your environment and run this script once.

+After the first run of the Crawler you need to create the Cortex search service before running the Slackbot.
+This is because the Crawler creates the tables needed for search.
+The script for this can be found in [sql/cortex_search_service.sql](./sql/cortex_search_service.sql).

 ## Environment File
 There is a sample_env file in the root of this repository.
 You need to update this with